 An unassuming brick building of the 1980s serving the post-war Eyres Monsell housing estate.
-It is well-designed and has some fittings brought from the first church established in the Saffron Lane area in the 1930s.
+It is well-designed and has some fittings brought from the first church, established in the Saffron Lane area in the 1930s.

-The first Catholic place of worship in this area was in a Boys’ Club built in 1936 in Stonesby Avenue to serve the community in Saffron Lane.
-After the Second World War a new parish was created in 1958 and the present site, within the area designated for the new Eyres Monsell housing estate, was purchased from Leicester City Council in 1964 with the intention of building a new church, hall and presbytery.
-The hall was erected in 1965 to the designs of Stuart & Edwards who also provided designs for a presbytery and church.
+The first Catholic place of worship in the area was in a Boys’ Club, built in 1936 in Stonesby Avenue to serve the community in Saffron Lane.
+After the Second World War a new parish was created in 1958 and the present site, within the area designated for the new Eyres Monsell housing estate, was purchased from Leicester City Council in 1964 with the intention of building a church, hall and presbytery.
+The hall was erected in 1965 to the designs of Stuart & Edwards, who also provided designs for a presbytery and church.
 A presbytery was eventually erected to another design, by Reynolds & Scott, and completed in 1973 at a cost of £22,275.
-The church was added in 1984, again to a different design by a different architect, Thomas E. Wilson.
+The church was added in 1984, again to a different design and by a different architect, Thomas E. Wilson.

 The church building is set low down on a gently sloping site.
 The exterior walls are faced with brown brick and the extensive monopitch roofs are covered with grey asbestos cement slates.
 The main body of the building is of one storey only with a shallow-pitched hipped roof towards the street which wraps round both ends of the building.
-Above the ridge rises a continuous clerestorey formed by the rear roof- slope.
+Above the ridge rises a continuous clerestorey formed by the rear roof slope.
 The side walls of the main building are pierced by simple slit windows in groups of three and the canted sides of the east end denote the sanctuary.